Ormenio railway station

-Ormenio railway station (Σιδηροδρομικός Σταθμός Ορμένιο) is a railway station that serves the village of Ormenio, Evros in Eastern Macedonia and Thrace, Greece.
+Ormenio railway station (Σιδηροδρομικός Σταθμός Ορμένιου) is a railway station that serves the village of Ormenio, Evros in Eastern Macedonia and Thrace, Greece.
 Located around 900 m north of the centre of Ormenio, the station was opened by the Chemins de fer Orientaux, (now part of OSE).
 Today Hellenic Train operates just 1 daily Regional train; however, there are waiting rooms available.
 Ormenio is the northernmost railway station in Greece and the final stop before crossing the border into Bulgaria.

 History

 The station lies on the line built by the Chemins de fer Orientaux (CO), from Istanbul to Vienna.

 The railway was a vital link during World War I as the Ottoman Empire, Bulgaria, and Austria-Hungary were all Central Allies.
 Following the defeat of the Ottoman Empire, its remaining imperial possessions were divided.
 The sections from Alexandroupoli to Svilengrad, except for a short section of about 10 km in Turkey serving Edirne Karaagaç station and for 3 km between the Greek border and Svilengrad station in Bulgaria come under the control of the French-Hellenic Railway Company (CFFH), a subsidiary of the CO, when the CFFH was incorporated in July 1929.

 Under the Treaty of Lausanne of 1923, a new border between Greece and Turkey was established at the Evros river, which had the result in the railway from Istanbul to Bulgaria entering Greece at Pythio, then re-entered Turkey at Edirne (Karaağaç railway station), re-entered Greece at Marasia, and finally entered Bulgaria between Ormenio and Svilengrad.
 This arrangement continued until 1971 when two new lines were opened.
 In Turkey, the Edirne Cut-off was opened to allow trains from Istanbul to Bulgaria to run through Edirne entirely on Turkish territory so that trains such as the Orient Express no longer passed through Ormenio.
 In Greece, a line was opened to allow trains from Pythio to Bulgaria to stay on Greek territory and avoid Edirne.
 In 1954 the CFFH was absorbed by the Hellenic State Railways.
 In 1971, the Hellenic State Railways was reorganised into the OSE taking over responsibilities for most of Greece's rail infrastructure.

 In the 1990s, OSE introduced the InterCity service to the Alexandroupoli–Svilengrad line Which reduced travel times across the whole line.